Mrs Michaela Pashley - Chair of Governors

 Living in Timperley, with Sandra, my interests revolve mostly around family and sport.
 I am a rugby referee, waning footballer and awful golfer.

-Mr Andy McCorquodale - Chair (Community Governor)
+Mr Andy McCorquodale - (Community Governor)

 My name is Andy McCorquodale and I am the father of Katie who has recently left The Willows to start secondary school.
 I became a Community Governor in 2014 after serving as a Parent Governor since 2010.

-During my time as Parent Governor I have been actively involved in the recruitment of both our new Headteacher and Deputy, being able to provide input to both the shortlisting and interview stages of candidates based on my views as a parent.
+During my time as Parent Governor I have been actively involved in the recruitment of both our Headteacher and Deputy, being able to provide input to both the shortlisting and interview stages of candidates based on my views as a parent.

 I have spent 2 years as Numeracy Governor where I reported developments in numeracy to the Governing body and was then asked to join the Finance Committee to assist the school management in ensuring the financial stability of the school is retained through these times of budgetary cutbacks.